 We are thrilled to introduce one of the newest additions to our community, Coach Chad Oxendine, a USPTA Elite Professional.
 Coach Chad comes to us with decades of experience and a passion for sharing tennis with as many players as possible.

 Chad is this year’s recipient of the NC Tennis Mary Milam Lifetime Achievement Award!
-We are so excited for him and grateful he is part of our community.
+We believe this is well-deserved recognition and are grateful he is part of our community.

 There and Back Again

-Chad graduated from UNCW with a BS in Marketing and as the #1 singles and #1 doubles player for Seahawks Men’s Tennis team.
-He achieved USPTA professional status in 1995.
-After moving out West he competed monthly in Pro-Am and area satellite tour events, and held positions as Head Tennis Pro in Texas and Tennis Director in Mississippi, setting record participation numbers in USTA team and Junior tennis.
+Chad graduated from UNCW with a BS in Marketing and finished as the #1 singles and #1 doubles player for the Seahawks Men’s Tennis team.
+He then achieved USPTA professional status in 1995.
+He competed monthly in Pro-Am and area satellite tour events, and held positions as a Head Tennis Pro in Texas and a Tennis Director in Mississippi, setting record participation numbers in USTA team and Junior tennis.

 Upon arriving back in North Carolina in the fall of 2001, the vision Chad had for a tennis community and its tennis enthusiasts took shape as AMPTennis in Concord, NC.

 Chad always had a desire to step out and help his community.
 He emphasized that it’s important to connect with the community – go to tennis meetings, talk with people, “get outside our bubble and our comfort zone.”

 His first exposure to athletes with special needs was in 2009.
 He had already been helping with Special Olympics sports when Emily Riley, Special Olympics area Coordinator, recruited him to run tennis clinics and a Qualifier for Special Olympics athletes preparing for tennis events in the State Games.
 He also worked one-on-one with some of the athletes, those who wanted to improve their competitive advantage before the games.